Analysis | Democrats did not have the night they hoped for in the battle for the Senate

 And with relative ease on election night, Senate Republicans closed Democrats’ path to pick up those seats.
 Steve Daines (R) held on and won reelection in Montana.
 Joni Ernst (R) was reelected in Iowa.
 Those are two toss-up races that Democrats had managed to make competitive with strong candidates and strong fundraising despite the red lean of these states.
 But they couldn’t get their Democratic candidates over the top.

-Longer-shot races for Democrats, like unseating John Cornyn (R) in Texas or Sen. Lindsey O. Graham in South Carolina or even Senate Majority Leader Mitch McConnell (R) in Kentucky also failed, despite Democrats raising tens of millions of dollars and breaking fundraising records to try to oust them.
+Longer-shot races for Democrats, like unseating John Cornyn (R) in Texas or Sen. Lindsey O. Graham in South Carolina or even Senate Majority Leader Mitch McConnell (R) in Kentucky also failed, despite Democrats raising hundreds of millions of dollars and breaking fundraising records to try to oust them.

+“To all the pollsters out there: You have no idea what you’re doing,” Graham said after winning his race, taunting the massive amounts his Democratic challenger, Jaime Harrison, raised to try to beat him.
+"And to all the liberals in California and New York, you wasted a lot of money.”

 But the races that have really got to concern Democrats are the ones that remain uncalled.